lukemorton/pieces/README.md

 [![Test Coverage](https://codeclimate.com/github/drpheltright/pieces/badges/coverage.svg)](https://codeclimate.com/github/drpheltright/pieces/coverage)

 This gem will take your HTML and CSS components and compile them into a static site.
-This can be useful for simple sites, including blogs, as well as building styleguides for your rails applications.
+This can be useful for:

+ - simple static sites, including blogs
+ - building styleguides for your rails applications
+ - mocking up designs

 ## Define your HTML and CSS together